-138On tendencies in the 1960s, see J. Woesthoff, "When I marry a Mohammedan": migration and the challenges of interethnic marriages in post-war Germany', Contemporary European History, 22, 2 (2013), 199-231.
-On changes from the 1970s onwards, see T. Mittmann, 'Säkularisierungsvorstellungen und religiöse Identitätsstiftung im Migrationsdiskurs: Die kirchliche Wahrnehmung "des Islams" in der Bundesrepublik Deutschland seit den 1960er Jahren', Archiv für Sozialgeschichte, 51 (2011), 267-89; E. Erdem and M. Mattes, 'Gendered policies - gendered patterns: female labour migration from Turkey to Germany from the 1960s to the 1990s' in R. Ohliger, K. Schönwälder and T. Triadafilopoulos (eds), European Encounters: Migrants, migration and European societies since 1945 (Aldershot, 2003), 167-85.
+On tendencies in the 1960s, see J. Woesthoff, "When I marry a Mohammedan": migration and the challenges of interethnic marriages in post-war Germany', Contemporary European History, 22, 2 (2013), 199-231.
+On changes from the 1970s onwards, see Thomas Mittmann, 'Säkularisierungsvorstellungen und religiöse Identitätsstiftung im Migrationsdiskurs: Die kirchliche Wahrnehmung "des Islams" in der Bundesrepublik Deutschland seit den 1960er Jahren', Archiv für Sozialgeschichte 51 (2011), 267-89; Esra Erdem and Monika Mattes, 'Gendered policies - gendered patterns: female labour migration from Turkey to Germany from the 1960s to the 1990s', in Rainer Ohliger, Karen Schönwälder and Triadafilos Triadafilopoulos (eds), European Encounters: Migrants, migration and European societies since 1945 (Aldershot, 2003), 167-85.

+geographical origin of ethnic and national groups living in Israel.
+In referring to Arabs, travel reports and autobiographies usually added that, in religious terms, they were largely Muslim.
 However, these sources did not necessarily equate 'Oriental' with Islam.
-Crucially, the German-Israeli Study Group report also referred to a minority of Christian Arabs, whose behaviour was not distinguished from that of their Muslim compatriots.139 The same report, as well as autobiographies of Aktion Sühnezeichen visitors, also maintained that the Mizrahi Jews, who emanated from Asian and North African countries, differed culturally from Jews with European backgrounds.
-The Study Group report went so far as to argue that Jews from Europe, who 'defined' life in Israel, were the 'rational' ones, in contrast to the Mizrahis.140
+Crucially, the German-Israeli Study Group report also referred to a minority of Christian Arabs, whose behaviour was not distinguished from their Muslim compatriots.
+The same report, as well as autobiographies of Aktion Sühnezeichen visitors, also maintained that the Mizrahi Jews, who emanated from Asian and North African countries, differed culturally from Jews with European backgrounds.
+The Study Group report went so far as to argue that Jews from Europe, who 'defined' life in Israel, were the 'rational' ones, in contrast with the Mizrahis.

 The bulk of Orientalist references in travel reports and autobiographies, however, addressed the Arabs, both Muslim and Christian.
 A key stereotype attached to them was that of 'Oriental irrationality'.
 A case in point were the mobility programmes organised by the New Left-leaning German-Israeli Study Groups.
-Some sections of the Study Groups embraced negative stereotypes of Muslim and Christian Arabs.
-For instance, in 1968 the report of a trip by groups from Siegen and Kettwig contrasted 'developed' Jews with supposedly 'irrational' Arabs living in Israel.141 Such representations echoed earlier perceptions, such as those of Western travellers to Mandatory Palestine in the interwar years, who cast the Arabs as 'backwards'.142 The report concluded that Jews had the potential to help spread 'European manners' among Arabs and had been doing so since the creation of Israel in 1948.143 Thus, while existing evidence does not show how widespread Orientalism was within the New Left, it does appear to have influenced some groups involving New Left advocates.
+Some sections of the Study Groups embraced negative stereotypes against Muslim and Christian Arabs.
+For instance, in 1968 the report of a trip by groups from Siegen and Kettwig contrasted 'developed' Jews with supposedly 'irrational' Arabs living in Israel.
+140 Such representations echoed earlier perceptions: such as those of Western travellers to Mandatory Palestine in the interwar years, who cast the Arabs as 'backwards'.
+141 The report concluded that Jews had the potential to help spread 'European manners' among Arabs and had been doing so since the creation of Israel in 1948.
+142 Thus, while existing evidence does not show how widespread Orientalism was within the New Left, it still appears to have influenced some groups involving New Left advocates.